What makes one fire starter better than another for survival?

 10. Exotac nanoStriker XL

-Most rod and striker fire starters come with two pieces that are clunky and a bit annoying to carry around.
-By contrast, the Exotac nanoStriker XL fire starter has an incredibly smart self-contained design that is only slightly larger than a Bic lighter.
+Most rod and striker fire starters come with two clunky pieces and a bit annoying to carry around.
+By contrast, the Exotac nanoStriker XL fire starter has an ingenious self-contained design that is only slightly larger than a Bic lighter.
 It’s is gorgeous, practical, and high-quality.

 To use the Exotact nanoStriker, you unscrew the striker from the bottom.
 Then you unscrew the middle section; this is where the rod is stored.
 Flip it around, screw it into the handle, and you are ready to make sparks.